Notified Seizures: Handling and recording notified seizures

 - maintain records of all notified seizures for each tobacco manufacturer.

-Detection and the C&S Team must act promptly.
+Detection and the TST must act promptly.
 Any delay in notification to the tobacco manufacturer will result in large quantities of cigarettes and HRT having to be held for extended periods in the Queen’s Warehouse.
 This has cost implications and must be avoided.